Huppdo/ECCS1611/README.md

 > Determined how to check if a credit card number is valid
 #### Lab Five
 > Used loops to calculate max/min/avg, combined loops with math operations, and convert base 10 to base 2
+#### Prelab 05
+> Practiced using iteration to achieve various results
+#### Lab Six
+> Used loops to calculate count/avg/std, and print out diamonds of variable size lengths

 ## PracticeProblems